 Watch Now: How to Make Brown Sugar Milk

 Many variations of the Taiwanese drink exist, from creamy versions like coconut and taro to fruit-forward ones infused with passionfruit or peach.
-This brown sugar milk is another popular treat, though it comes with a twist—there's no actual tea!
+This brown sugar milk is another popular treat, though it comes with a twist—there's no actual tea.

 True to its name, it's a blend of milk, bubbles, plus a boiled brown sugar syrup that's extremely easy to make at home—just combine two parts dark brown sugar with one part water and boil until it thickens.
 While you can simply stir the cooled syrup together with milk to create the drink, the fun of bubble tea is shaking everything up until it's nice and frothy.
 To do so at home, just break out a tool from your drink-making arsenal—the cocktail shaker—and put in a little arm work.
-Watch the video below and see this delicious drink come together.
+Watch the video above and see this delicious drink come together.

 - 1 (8.8-ounce) package dried tapioca pearls